emmercm/www/src/blog/_mysql-table-size.md

          , (SELECT 0 AS n UNION SELECT 1 UNION SELECT 2 UNION SELECT 3 UNION SELECT 4 UNION SELECT 5 UNION SELECT 6 UNION SELECT 7 UNION SELECT 8 UNION SELECT 9) g) temp;
 ```

-You can see how the time it takes to perform a full index scan grows linearly with the table size:
+You can see how the time it takes to perform a full index scan grows propotionally with the table size:

 ```sql
 SELECT COUNT(*) FROM messages;